brkarcher/brkarcher.github.io/shadow.md

 "What makes this matter so dire?"

-"The Chancellor's method's, holy mother.
+"The Chancellor's methods, Holy Mother.
 She lies and coerces and distorts the voting will of the apostles."

 "Chancellor Pellwyn is a cunning woman."